brickatyourfeet/jewell-practice/html.md

 2. Set the height and width of each image to **32 x 44 pixels**.

 ### Push to Github

 When you're finished, we'd like to take a look at your work.
 Please use the following steps to submit your website.

-1. Scroll to the top of this page and click `Fork`.
+1. Go to https://github.com/gSchool/wdi-precourse-drills and click `Fork`.
 	* You may need to click your username to create the `Fork` on your account.
 	* `Forking` is a github concept that allows you to make an exact copy of a repository on your own account.